6.4 magnitude earthquake hits Tonga | ExBulletin

 6.4 magnitude earthquake hits Tonga

-(Reuters) – A 6.4-magnitude earthquake struck 200 km off the coast of Tonga in the South Pacific, the US Geological Survey said on Sunday.
+The US Geological Survey said a 6.4-magnitude earthquake occurred 200 km off the coast of Tonga in the South Pacific Ocean.

-The USGS said the quake was at a depth of 234 km.
-Https://earthquake.usgs.gov/earthquakes/eventpage/us6000e4rl/executive?utm_medium=email&utm_source=ENS&utm_campaign=realtime.
-(Co-reporting by Derek Francis in Bengaluru; Editing by Tom Hogg)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online